Classification Strength of Polish Groups: Involving $S_\infty$: Indiscernible support functions

 \subsection{Deriving an indiscernible support function from a Baire-measurable homomorphism}

-Our next goal is to show that if $P \le S_I$ classifies $=^+$, then there is a nontrivial indiscernible support function on $P \curvearrowright I$.
-We start by finding a presentation of $=^+$ which is easier for us to work with.
+Our final goal is to show that if $P \le S_I$ classifies $=^+$, then there is a nontrivial indiscernible support function on $P \curvearrowright I$.
+We start by defining a presentation of $=^+$ which is easier for us to work with.